 Invest in technology

 Many startups shy away from investing too heavily in technology in the early days, but in some instances, it can make a significant difference in terms of efficiency and productivity.
-This could be technology which improves communication, and software which streamlines your processes, but you should always compare several options before making your final decision.
+This could be technology which improves communication such as Microsoft Teams, and software which streamlines your processes, but you should always compare several options before making your final decision.

 For advice on the IT and software needs of your business, you may want to contact a specialist in software licensing solutions such as Bytes.